 On the long list of athlete moms is Gold medal-winning swimmer Dara Torres, who made an amazing comeback after her daughter Tessa was born.
 At the ripe age of 39, just three weeks after giving birth, Torres was back in the pool at the Masters Nationals where she broke a world record.
 She then wenton to qualify for her fifth Olympics.
-Fellow swimmer Summer Sanders who is married to three-time Olympic skier Erik Schlopy, has a daughter and a son and Amanda Beard, who has son named Blaise, is currently pregnant with her second child – a daughter.
+Fellow swimmer Summer Sanders who is married to three-time Olympic skier Erik Schlopy, has a daughter and a son and Amanda Beard, who has son named Blaise, gave birth to her second child – a daughter- last year.

 Other images from the world of women’s sports clearly show the tide has turned.
 Legendary Czech cross county skier Katerina Neumannova collapsed on her knees at the finish line after winning gold in the 30-kilometre race at the 2006 Turin Olympics, her poles askew as she hugged her two-year-old daughter, Lucie.
 Former Ironman world champion Lori Bowden placed second at Ironman Austria, just 10 months after giving birth to her son Tyson.
 And pro cyclist Sue Palmar-Komar, a 2002 Commonwealth Games silver medallist, at age 41, had a sibling for her seven-year-old daughter Trinity.